-Konstantinos Karachalios, the Managing Director, IEEE-Standards Association, is an internationally-recognized leader within the standards development and intellectual property communities, and has extensive expertise in public policy, strategic planning, and the non-for-profit sector.
+Konstantinos Karachalios is an internationally recognized leader within the standards development and intellectual property communities and has extensive expertise in public policy, strategic planning, and the not-for-profit sector.
 His leadership efforts played a crucial role in the successful international cooperation between Germany and France in the areas of coordinated research and scenario simulation pertaining to large-scale nuclear accidents.

 Following the success of these cooperative international endeavors, he joined the European Patent Office (EPO).
-It was with the EPO, his most recent tenure, that Konstantinos encountered some of his greatest successes.
 Among the highlights of his career within the EPO are his creation and leadership of the EPO’s International Academy, the Department of Technical Assistance to the Middle East and Africa, and the Bureau for Public Policy Issues, and his guidance and insights as the EPO’s envoy to a number of United Nations organizations.
-As scenarios analyst and co-editor of the EPO’s book "Scenarios for the Future: How might IP regimes evolve by 2025?
-What global legitimacy might such regimes have?", Konstantinos contributed to repositioning these important issues, reframing the way in which they are debated in the global arena, and initiating and coordinating strategic responses to the challenges raised by those discussions.
+As a member of EPO’s core taskforce for the “Scenarios for the Future” project, Konstantinos contributed to repositioning the techno-political stakes, reframing the way in which they are debated in the global arena, and initiating and coordinating strategic responses to the challenges raised by those discussions.

 Eileen Lach joined the IEEE in 2011 as its General Counsel and Chief Compliance Officer.
 She is experienced in a wide variety of legal issues, law department creation and organization, strategic planning, risk assessment, emergency preparedness, succession planning, and corporate responsibility in complex, domestic and international corporate environments.
 Her background demonstrates a strong orientation and expertise in global acquisition and divestitures, market negotiation, corporate governance and integrity, and arbitration.
 She gained direct industry experience in the pharma, biotech, consumer product, and not-for-profit sectors, with additional focus on corporate sustainability as it relates to philanthropy, environmental impact, and investment in emerging markets.
 She has worked in both the public and private sectors on significant international investments.